airtai/faststream/docs/docs/en/rabbit/ack.md

     ...
 ```

-If this flag is set to `True`, message will be *nack*ed and placed back in the queue every time an error occurs.
-In this case, the message can be processed by another consumer (if there are several of them) or by the same one:
+If this flag is set to `True`, the message will be *nack*ed and placed back in the queue each time an error occurs.
+In this scenario, the message can be processed by another consumer (if there are several of them) or by the same one:

 ```python
 @broker.subscriber("test", retry=True)  # try again indefinitely